 An information session

-When you attend an interview, you may be asked to bring a folio of work.
+When you attend an interview (virtually), you may be asked to submit a folio of work.
 The folio should include examples of your drawing and any work that shows your interest in fashion design.
-In addition to this, you must bring a copy of your qualifications and one reference.

 Fast track course

 As part of your conditions of direct entry to HND Fashion Design you must take our fast track course.
 This course is an intensive introduction to industrial sewing and pattern drafting.
 It will start two weeks before your HND.
 You will be required to attend five days full time each week.
 If you are unable to commit to attending this course, we may not be able to make you an offer of place.

 - An unconditional place - you have met all the entry requirements and your place is guaranteed.

 - A conditional place - your place is secured pending meeting the entry requirements.
 This will mean you supplying all documentation at the information session.

 - Waiting list - you have met all entry requirements however, the course is full.
 If any spaces become available, you are contacted usually around the course start date.

 - Unsuccessful - you have not met the entry requirements for this course and are advised to contact the College Student Advice Centre to discuss alternative options that may be available to you.